krishaamer/green-filter-research/research/literature/fintech.md

 -   Shashwat Mohanty (2022): “sustainable funds don’t buy Zomato’s ESG narrative”

--   Priscila Azevedo Rocha, Akshat Rathi, and Todd Gillespie (2022): “Sustainability-linked bonds let companies borrow cheaply if they meet environmental, social, and governance targets.
+-   Priscila Azevedo Rocha, Akshat Rathi and Todd Gillespie (2022): “Sustainability-linked bonds let companies borrow cheaply if they meet environmental, social, and governance targets.
 A Bloomberg News analysis found those goals are weak”

--   Priscila Azevedo Rocha, Akshat Rathi, and Todd Gillespie (2022) suggests “So far, most ESG investing is in the stock market.
+-   Priscila Azevedo Rocha, Akshat Rathi and Todd Gillespie (2022) suggests “So far, most ESG investing is in the stock market.
 But the the \$22 trillion corporate bond market, where mature global companies such as Chanel go to borrow money from investors, has a particularly powerful role to play.
 Companies rely on debt much more than they do on stocks.”

 -   Green Bonds ESG data needs to be visualized Passive Investing Why focus on PI instead of daily investing like Robinhood?